marqetintl/yarn-2-workspaces-monorepo-example/README.md

 }
 ```

-From the root folder, run:
+From the root folder, run `yarn` to install the dependencies:

 ```
 cd ../../
 yarn
 ```

-To test, run
+## 3. To run the project

 ```
-yarn
+yarn start:myapp1
 ```

 You should see the output:

 ```
-yarn start:myapp1
 ...

 Hello!
 I am Michaël